STATE LEGISLATION

 Serving as subject matter experts, our primary state-level initiatives are as follows:

-- Defend against state-level attempts to ban suppressors
+- Defend against state-level attempts to ban suppressors, threaded barrels, or host-firearms

 - Private ownership (eight states currently banned)